Injuries From Falling and Landing on Your Hands

 Falls are a silent, pervasive threat across the United States.
 Though most slip and fall research focuses on the elderly population, over 800,000 people go to the hospital annually for fall-related injuries.
 One common set of injuries from a fall is a broken wrist, hand or finger.
 The hand injury most often is the result of someone attempting to break the fall with the palm outstretched on the way down.
 Aside from age, there is no predictive factor for hand injury or fracture, although risks increase from osteoporosis and poor physical health.
-If you’ve recently suffered this kind of injury, contact a San Bernadino injury lawyer.
+If you’ve recently suffered this kind of injury, contact a Riverside personal injury lawyer.

 Dangerous Conditions Lead to Fall Injuries

 Falls, in general, are more likely to occur in certain circumstances.
 Inclement weather – ice or rain, for example – can cause the ground to become slippery, increasing the chance of falling.
 Labor-intensive work environments are also more dangerous, particularly in places like warehouses or on construction sites.
 According to the CDC, one out of every five falls results in serious injury such as broken bones.

 It may seem less dangerous to injure a hand, wrist or finger compared to a rib or hip, but broken hands are severe complications that take a long time to heal and can have major impacts on a person’s life.
 While it is natural to extend the hands to break a fall, this is the primary reason that hand or wrist injuries occur.
 The hands, wrists, and fingers have a number of small bones.
 A fracture in any of these tiny bones can be severe.
 Not only is it incredibly painful, it is very common for complications to arise during the healing process.
 It is these small bones that are most vulnerable during a fall.